KelseyErickson/snake-client/README.md

 - Follow steps inside the snek server repo to run the server side
 - Run the development snake client using the `node play.js` command.

+## Controls
+* Use WASD keys to move your snake around the screen.
+* Use number keys 1 through 5 to send messages while you play!